 Police investigating reported stabbing at gas station on Sherwood Forest Boulevard

-BATON ROUGE - Police are investigating a reported stabbing early Saturday morning at a gas station on Sherwood Forest Boulevard.
+BATON ROUGE - One person was stabbed during a suspected robbery at a gas station on Sherwood Forest Boulevard early Saturday morning.

-The Baton Rouge Police Department said the stabbing happened around 6:45 a.m.
+The Baton Rouge Police Department said the altercation happened around 6:45 a.m.
 Saturday at the Exxon gas station in the 2300 block of S Sherwood Forest Boulevard.

 Trending News